gianmapr/keyv0lt/README.md

 ## notes
 You need to enable **"untrusted apps"** on the Google Account dashboard for the client-mail account.

 The most part of antiviruses detects this keylogger as virus.
 To prevent this, you need to hide it with a **rootkit**.
+(I don't provide malwares so not ask me to do it.)

 Developed by gianmapr.